debkbanerji/netflix-sync-party/README.md

 No ads, no queues, no login, no lag.
 Free and open source.

-Made with ❤️ by Deb
+Made with ❤️ by Deb and Mihir

 ## Installation